 Calandrinia Plants are half hardy perennials and annuals.
 As the perennials have a short life span, they are usually grown as half hardy annuals in the garden.

-They are low growing, reaching heights of about 6 to 18 inches (15 to 45 cm) and bloom with hundreds of bright pink and purple flowers from middle to late summer.
+They are low growing, reaching heights of about 6 to 18 inches (15 to 45 cm), and bloom with hundreds of bright pink and purple flowers from middle to late summer.

 Plants are able to grow in very hot conditions.

 This genus of herbs contains around 150 species and is a member of the Portulacaceae family.
 Plants are natives of the Americas and Australasia.

 As a member of the 20 genus containing Portulacaceae family of plants, Calandrinia are closely related to species such as Pussypaws (Cistanthe), Bitteroot (Lewisia), Purslane (Portulaca) and Fameflower (Talinum).

-If you plan to grow outdooors from seed then Calandrinia species such as Rock Purslane should be sown at a depth of 3 mm after the last frost of spring.
+If you plan to grow outdooors from seed then Calandrinia species such as Rock Purslane should be sown at a depth of 3 mm (1/10th inch) after the last frost of spring.

-The seedlings of Calandrinia should be planted out with a spacing of about 20 cm following the last possible frost of spring.
+The seedlings of Calandrinia should be planted out with a spacing of about 20 cm (8 inches) following the last possible frost of spring.

-Plants are able to grow as a short lived perennial in warm regions (e.g. Zones 9 and 10 in the USA; Australia) but should be grown as annuals elsewhere.
-Propagate by taking cuttings or allow plants to self seed in situ.
+Plants are able to be grown as a short lived perennial in warm regions (e.g. Zones 9 and 10 in the USA; Australia), but should be grown as annuals elsewhere.
+Propagate by taking cuttings, or allow plants to self seed in situ.

 Calandrinia ciliata – Redmaids